pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     Folder.add_object(to, obj['id'])
 ```

 The logic here is fairly simple.
-We want to move a file `obj` to folder `to`.
-We get the current folder id for the current parent of the file.
+We call this method when we want to move a file `obj` into folder `to`.

+We start by getting the current folder id for the current parent directory of the file.
 This is stored in the `parent_id` field of `obj`.
-We call the `find` function for the `Folder` to get the folder object as a dictionary.
-We call `remove_object` method of the Folder model.
-Similar to what I explained about the `add_object` method earlier on, this method removes an object from a folder.
+We call the Folder model `find` function to obtain the folder object as a dictionary called `previous_folder`.
+After getting this object, we do two things.
+We remove the file object from the previous folder `previous_folder`, and add the fie object to the new folder `to`.
+We achieve this by calling the `remove_object()` and `add_object()` methods of the Folder class.
+These methods remove the file ID from and add the file ID to the `objects` list in the Folder document respectively.
+I will be showing what the implementation for these look like in a bit.

-Next we move on to the logic for the `Folder` model.
+We're now done with modelling the files.
+We can now carry out basic interaction on files like creation, editing, deleting from the database and what not.
+Next we move on to the logic for the `Folder` model which is very similar to what we did for the files.

 ```
 @classmethod